yunify/confd/docs/templates.md

 ### Calculate Functions

-Calculate functions only support int64 and float64, so may be overflow, string will auto convert to number.
+Calculate functions only support int64 and float64, so may be overflow, string will auto convert to number, if fail, raise error.

-* add +  {{add 3 2}} return 5
+* add +  {{add 3 2}} return 5，{{add "a" 2}} return error
 * div /  {{div "3" 2}} return 1, {{div "3.0" 2}} return 1.5
 * mul *  {{mul 3 2}} return 6
 * sub -  {{sub 3 2}} return 1